jon-harper/OmniBox/docs/development.md

 - Webcam
 - Thermistor (temperature sensor)
 - Temperature-controlled exhaust fan
-- Always-on Filtration fan
+- Always-on filtration fan

-Electronics are typically rated to for short periods at high ambient temperatures, but the 50C (120F) or higher temperatures in a well-insulated enclosure are hazardous to electronics.
-I printed my first of Steve's cases to remove my electronics from such heat.
+Electronics are typically rated for short periods at high ambient temperatures, but the 50C (120F) or higher temperatures in a well-insulated enclosure are hazardous to electronics.
+I printed my first of Steve Burcham's cases to remove my electronics from such heat (OmniBox is derived from his work).

 ### Managing Devices

-Most common devices like fans and lights (and Raspberry Pis!) need a buck converter to work with a 3D printer's power supply.
-My printed cases for these printer/enclosure combos became cramped.
+Common devices like fans and lights (and Raspberry Pis!) need a buck converter lower the voltage from a 3D printer's power supply.
+My printed cases for these printer/enclosure combos became cramped with them.
 Each buck converter had to sit on a tray above the microcontroller unit (MCU); wiring changes to the MCU required that I first remove up to three buck converter trays.

 ### Support for Large Boards